ray-project/ray/doc/source/data/shuffling-data.rst

 Some Dataset operations require a *shuffle* operation, meaning that data is shuffled from all of the input partitions to all of the output partitions.
 These operations include :meth:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>`,
 :meth:`Dataset.sort <ray.data.Dataset.sort>` and :meth:`Dataset.groupby <ray.data.Dataset.groupby>`.
+For example, during a sort operation, data is reordered between blocks and therefore requires shuffling across partitions.
-Shuffle can be challenging to scale to large data sizes and clusters, especially when the total dataset size can't fit into memory.
+Shuffling can be challenging to scale to large data sizes and clusters, especially when the total dataset size can't fit into memory.

-Datasets provides an alternative shuffle implementation known as push-based shuffle for improving large-scale performance.
+Ray Data provides an alternative shuffle implementation known as push-based shuffle for improving large-scale performance.
 Try this out if your dataset has more than 1000 blocks or is larger than 1 TB in size.

 To try this out locally or on a cluster, you can start with the `nightly release test <https://github.com/ray-project/ray/blob/master/release/nightly_tests/dataset/sort.py>`_ that Ray runs for :meth:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>` and :meth:`Dataset.sort <ray.data.Dataset.sort>`.